Skip to main content

 Docker images

 Docker images are built automatically with Google Cloud Build upon pushes to master and all release branches.
-Automated builds will be tagged in Google Container Registry with the corresponding commit hash.
+Automated builds will be tagged in Google Artifact Registry with the corresponding commit hash.

 Release image signatures can be verified with the following command: